ventolab/CellphoneDB/Docs/RESULTS-DOCUMENTATION.md

 * significant_mean: Significant mean calculation for all the interacting partners.
 If p.value < 0.05, the value will be the mean.
 Alternatively, the value is set to 0.
 (Only in significant_means.txt)
 * relevant_interactions: Indicates if the interaction is relevant (1) or not (0).
 If a gene in the interaction is a DEG (i.e. a gene in the DEG.tsv file), and all the participant genes are expressed, the interaction will be classified as relevant.
 Alternatively, the value is set to 0. ( Only in relevant_interactions.txt)

-Importantly, the interactions are not symmetric.
-Partner A expression is considered on the first cluster, and partner B expression is considered on the second cluster.
-In other words:
-* clusterA_clusterB = clusterA expressing partner A and clusterB expressing partner B.
-* clusterA_clusterB and clusterB_clusterA  values will be different.
+Again, remember that the interactions are not symmetric.
+It is not the same `IL12`-`IL12 receptor` for clusterA clusterB (i.e. receptor is in clusterB) that `IL12`-`IL12 receptor` for clusterB clusterA (i.e. receptor is in clusterA).

 #### Deconvoluted (deconvoluted.txt)